-If you hate missing out on the pop culture phenomenon that is “Game of Thrones” but can’t be bothered to watch the whole thing, or you just need a refresher on the past seven seasons of murder and intrigue, check our list of the big events in the series’ history you absolutely have to know.
-(Spoilers ahead for literally the entire series run of “Game of Thrones” through season 7)
+If you hate missing out on the pop culture phenomenon that is “Game of Thrones” but can’t be bothered to watch the whole thing, or you just need a refresher on the past seven seasons of murder and intrigue, check our list of the big events in the series’ history you absolutely have to know as we approach the eighth and final season.
+(Spoilers, of course)

-Ned had discovered that King Robert’s kids were actually fathered by Jaime, but the new king Joffrey wouldn’t have any of that talk and took Ned’s head.
-Robert’s brothers Renly and Stannis, as well as Ned’s son Robb, all went to war in a free for all that kicked off the larger arc of the show in Westeros.
+Ned had discovered that King Robert’s kids were actually fathered by Jaime Lannister, but the new king Joffrey wouldn’t have any of that talk about his incestuous parentage and took off Ned’s head, sparking a war that that kicked off the larger arc of the show in Westeros.
 This was particularly shocking because Ned was positioned as the protagonist of the series before being killed nine episodes in.

-After her husband Khal Drogo died, Dany burned his body on a funeral pyre — and then walked into the fire herself with three ancient dragon eggs.
-She survived, because as a true “dragon” of the Targaryen dynasty is immune to heat and fire.
-And the dragon eggs hatched.
+After her husband Khal Drogo died, Daenerys burned his body on a funeral pyre — and then walked into the fire herself with three ancient dragon eggs.
+She survived, because as a true “dragon” of the Targaryen dynasty is immune to heat and fire … and the dragon eggs hatched.

 Renly was killed by the ghost baby of Stannis and Melisandre.
 Don’t worry about the specifics.
 Just know that it happened.

-Robb Stark had vowed to Walder Frey to marry one of his daughters in exchange for use of a strategically located bridge, but then broke that vow and married lady Talisa instead.
-The Starks put forth Robb’s uncle Edmure Tully to wed one ofthe Frey daughters instead, but Walder and Stark supporter Roose Bolton secretly make a pact with the Lannisters.
-At Edmure’s wedding, the Freys and Boltons murder Robb, his wife Talisa and his mother Catelyn, along with the rest of the Stark forces who were present.
-Thus ends the Stark threat.
+Robb Stark had vowed to marry one of Walder Frey’s daughters in exchange for use of a strategically-located bridge, but then broke that vow and married Talisa instead.
+The Starks put forth Robb’s uncle Edmure Tully to wed one ofthe Frey daughters instead, but Walder and Stark supporter Roose Bolton secretly made a pact with the Lannisters.
+At Edmure’s wedding, the Freys and they butchered Robb, Talisa and Catelyn at the nuptials, along with the rest of the Stark forces who were present.

 Joffrey’s wedding (Season 4)